-My family and friends have always been at my side, through thick and thin.
-From helping me move to St. Catharines, to being someone I could vent to, they have always been there for me.
-They listened in times of doubt and celebrated with me my accomplishments.
-My parents’ continued desire to see me improve is the reason I undertook this monumental task, and I would like to thank them for helping me achieve my full potential.
+My family and friends have always been there for me through thick and thin.
+From helping me move to St. Catharines to being someone I could vent to, they have always been there for me.
+They listened in times of doubt and celebrated my accomplishments with me.
+My parents’ continued desire to see me improve is why I undertook this monumental task, and I would like to thank them for helping me achieve my full potential.